Modern Git Cheat Sheet

 git switch main

-git merge develop
+git merge experiment/database-refactor

-git branch -d hotfix/critical-bug
+git branch -d experiment/database-refactor

 Copied to clipboard! ✓